 Progress and Activity Summaries

 We summarise your learning progress on the basis of (but not limited to) the Code and Activity data above.
-We may present this summary to you in views including, but not limited too, your Launchpad (or similar home view), the outline of each course, and within the learning interface.
+We may present this summary to you in views including, but not limited to, your Launchpad (or similar home view), the outline of each course, and within the learning interface.

 We also present your Progress Summaries to Verified Teachers on their Teacher Dashboard.
-The Teacher Dashboard updates in realtime when you submit code to the automated marking system.

 For some courses, we assign points to each problem and calculate a score for attempting or solving the problems.
 The calculation of the score is described in the course outline.
+Our competitions may use this score to rank you on the competition leaderboard.

 Your Institution(s) may restrict whether you can access tutor messaging or the forums.